TheCandidStartup/TheCandidStartup.github.io/_drafts/normalized-relational-database-grid-view.md

 The interesting bit is querying collections of entities.
 I'm going to focus on issues within a project.
 The same concerns and solutions will apply to other collections like projects in a tenant.

 The core query needs to retrieve issues in a specific project, ignoring those from other projects and tenants.
+You query a relational database by writing statements in [SQL](https://en.wikipedia.org/wiki/SQL).

 ```
 SELECT * FROM issue WHERE project = '7b7e';